If you are importing via the UK, your plants must be cleared by the UK Plant Health Inspectors before they can travel onward to Jersey.

 Commercial imports from the EU

-You must be registered with the Plant Health Inspectorate (PHI) as a professional operator to commercially import plants, plant products (horticulture or agriculture) or other objects.
-Other objects include:
+You must be registered with the Jersey Plant Health Inspectorate (JPHI) as a professional operator to commercially import plants, plant products (horticulture or agriculture) or other objects.
+Other goods include:

 - pallet boards